xtuc/wasm-coredump/bin/wasmgdb/README.md

 ## Usage

-Use [wasm-edit] to transform your module and, once WebAssembly traps, collect the WebAssembly memory and analyze the coredump.
+Use [wasm-coredump-rewriter] to transform your module and, once WebAssembly traps, collect the WebAssembly memory and analyze the coredump.

-## Analyze a coredump
+### Analyze a coredump

 ```
-wasmgdb <coredump> <source.wasm>
+wasmgdb source.wasm coredump.data
 ```

 ### Commands